 The Made in Hawaii Festival showcases hundreds of exhibits such as arts and crafts, books, Hawaiian food products, gifts, apparel, jewelry, and other rare homegrown produce.

 The 30 Day of Aloha on Hawaii Island is another festival in Hawaii that’s rich in the culture of Native Hawaiians.
 This particular event takes place on the Big Island and takes place throughout the month.

 This event is for those who love water sports.
-The Duke’s OceanFest is an annual event that involves swimming, longboard surfing, paddleboard racing, stand-up paddling, beach volleyball, among other popular water sports.
+The Duke’s OceanFest is an annual event that involves swimming, longboard surfing, paddleboard racing, stand-up paddling, and beach volleyball, among other popular water sports.

 The Oahu festival celebrates Duke Kahanamoku’s life and all of his athletic contributions.

 Did we miss anything crucial worth nothing about visiting Hawaii in August?
 Are there any August events in Hawaii that we left off and deserve to be on here?
 Thanks!

 Not Visiting in August?